data-mechanics/course-2016-spr-proj/billguo/README.md

 		"name" : "Supvising Claims Agent (Asd)",
 		"children" : [ {
 			"name" : "Adario,Anthony J", "total_earnings" : "100381.19" } ] }

+More information about the result can be found in poster.pptx Since I don't know how to upload picture in README file, I add them in the poster.pptx